-Seeking a karate instructor or karate instructional classes in Gunnersbury ?
+Wanting a karate coach or karate classes in Gunnersbury ?

 What exactly is Karate?

-Beneficial for self defence, fitness, and self-discipline, it’s actually a highly popular and efficient forms of martial arts system dating back to feudal Japanese martial tradition.
-It is simple to understand and safe.
-It has a great historical background and is a really satisfying pursuit.
+Great for self defence, fitness, and self-control, this is a very popular and effective martial arts training program dating back to feudal Japanese martial tradition.
+It’s easy to learn and safe.
+It has a wonderful historical background and is an extremely satisfying pursuit.

 Karate Classes In Gunnersbury